NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 circle 2
 ```

-As you can see, files have a peculiar format that depends on the kind of supported operations.<br>
+As you can see, files have a peculiar format that depends on the kind of supported operations.<br/>
-Each client is in charge of **parsing** the input file and calling the appropriate server endpoint.<br>
+Each client is in charge of **parsing** the input file and calling the appropriate server endpoint.<br/>
 We won't go into the details of the parsing implementation here, as it's not relevant to the core concepts of the architecture.

 What's more relevant is the way the **clients interact seamlessly with the servers**:
-they're able to call the server endpoints without having to worry about the underlying gRPC communication details. <br>
+they're able to call the server endpoints without having to worry about the underlying gRPC communication details.<br/>
 In fact, the clients will only interact indirectly with the gRPC layer through the facades exposed by the servers.

 ```rust title="Sample client-server interaction"